Fractional ownership or leasing of a private jet is a big decision. We give you a comprehensive overview of factors that will guide your decision.

 As providers exit aircraft types, they typically offer them as jet cards.
 However, you might also be able to get the types on a short-term lease.

-You may also want your flights to operate under Part 135 instead of 91k as an additional shield against litigation in case of an accident or injury.
+You may also want your flights to operate under Part 135 rather than 91k as an additional shield against litigation in the event of an accident or injury.

-Also, keep in mind that the larger the share you buy, the more clout you will have, and if you buy multiple shares, you will have added leverage.
+Also, keep in mind that the larger the share you buy, the more clout you will have, and if you purchase multiple shares, you will have added leverage.

 While you can look at historic values, it’s hard to predict.
-An article by Corporate Jet Investor notes, “In 1987 you could buy a new GIV for about $17.8 million (about $42.75 million in today’s dollars).
+An article by Corporate Jet Investor notes, “In 1987, you could buy a new GIV for about $17.8 million (about $42.75 million in today’s dollars).
 You could have flown that jet about 400 hours a year (typical utilization) for the next 15 years and then sold it in 2002 for about what you bought it for.”
-The same article shows a Global Express new in 2003 to the end of 2016 saw its value fall from $44.4 million to $13.5 million.
+The same article shows that Global Express, which began in 2003 and ended in 2016, saw its value fall from $44.4 million to $13.5 million.

 Butler says you’re going to need an aviation attorney who has experience negotiating contracts with providers, and it’s better to start with one before you sign, so you will understand what options you will have if you need to exit early.